kiringodhwani/TinderBot/README.md

 *- For a 22-year-old girl from Boston named Maya that is passionate about ramen -> "Hey Maya.
 Ramen date at Ganko Ittetsu on me?"*

 *Format: A concise 1-2 sentence text message with no exclamation points and no return characters.
 Do not include bracketed text like "[sushi restaurant near you]" or “[Rock climbing gym in Boston]”; instead, provide real locations in Boston in your message.
 If your message includes bracketed text instead of real locations than everything will explode.*

+**For video of this process, please see the attached Youtube video!**

 ## Getting Started